 Quantitative Economics, Indian Statistical Institute, Kolkata

-He holds an interest towards research relating Internet platforms and social outcomes, and how mechanisms operating within online platforms impact society and markets.
-He uses variety of quantitative methods including econometrics, randomized experiments, structural and analytical models, towards conducting research.
+He holds an interest towards research relating Internet platforms and social outcomes, and how mechanisms operating within online platforms impact human relationships, society, and markets.
+He uses a variety of quantitative methods including econometrics, randomized experiments, machine learning, structural and analytical models, towards conducting research.